laravel/docs/eloquent.md

 Note that this operation does not delete records from the `roles` table, but only from the pivot table.

+#### Updating A Record On A Pivot Table

+Sometimes you want to update your pivot table, but you cannot detach it.
+If you wish to update your pivot table you may use `updateExistingPivot` method, like this:

+	User::find(1)->roles()->updateExistingPivot($roleId, mixed array, bool $touch);

+With `updateExistingPivot` you can select which pivot you want to update (in this case is the pivot with `$roleId` ID), passing all the inputs (with the mixed array), and you can also change the `update_at` field, if any, of your pivot table with `$touch`.

 #### Defining A Custom Pivot Model

 Laravel also allows you to define a custom Pivot model.
 To define a custom model, first create your own "Base" model class that extends `Eloquent`.
 In your other Eloquent models, extend this custom base model instead of the default `Eloquent` base.
 In your base model, add the following function that returns an instance of your custom Pivot model: